Freddie Freeman Preview, Player Props: Dodgers vs. Red Sox

 Freddie Freeman At The Plate

-- Freeman has an OPS of .997, fueled by an OBP of .415 to go with a slugging percentage of .582.
-All three of those stats lead Los Angeles hitters this season.

-- Among qualified hitters, he ranks second in batting average, while his on-base percentage ranks second and he is fourth in slugging.
+- Among the qualifying batters in baseball, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.

-- Freeman enters this game on a five-game hitting streak.
-In his last outings, he's hitting .381.
+- Freeman is batting .500 during his last outings and is riding a six-game hitting streak.

-- In 53 games this season (42.1%), Freeman has picked up an RBI, and in 19 of those games (15.1%) he had more than one.
+- In 54 games this season (42.5%), Freeman has picked up an RBI, and in 19 of those games (15.0%) he had two or more.
 He has also driven home three or more of his team's runs in 12 contests.

-- He has scored in 76 games this season, with multiple runs 26 times.
+- In 77 of 127 games this year, he has scored, and 27 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.